-WHY WE NEED YOU: Our Audit Department continues to grow in number and in volume of work, and we need an excited entry-level Staff to who's ready to hit the ground running starting in January 2021.
+WHY WE NEED YOU: Our Audit Department continues to grow in number and in volume of work, and we need an excited entry-level Staff to who's ready to hit the ground running starting in December 2021/January 2022.

 WHO ARE YOU?
 You're a recent Accounting grad who has a plan in place (or in process) to get your Texas CPA.
 You're interested in joining a mid-size firm where you can begin your career and develop your skills while serving our fantastic clients.

 An Audit Staff is one of the team members who perform a majority of the day-to-day fieldwork on auditing engagements.
 He/she is the individual who represents the Firm and exemplifies its goals and values to the clients in these every day interactions.

 - Become proficient in the use of computer accounting programs used by the Firm.

 - Become proficient in the basics of computer bookkeeping, including: a) Write-up of books of original entry; b) Posting to a general ledger; and c) Making closing entries.

 - Possess an understanding of the differences between: a) Compilation; b) Review; and c) Audit Engagement.

 - Must gain a working knowledge of the Firm's Accounting Manual (found in CaseWare), specifically Audit Methodology, AARM (research aid), FARM (financial accounting), and MAPS (audit practice aids).

 - Expected to quickly develop an understanding of the Firm's work papers and documentation requirements.

 - Assist Seniors and other Staff members with account analysis, as assigned in order to produce up-to-the-minute information, using internal computer systems, to allow management to base decisions on actual, not historical, data.